Senior specialists Diagnosis-first No junior account handling

 </script>

-How Do You Add Service or Product Schema in WordPress?
+5. Add Service or Product schema

 In Yoast SEO Premium: Yoast Premium includes a Schema editor inside each page where you can change the page's @type to Service or Product and edit fields.